Teikane/yukitengen-blog/_posts/2021-10-18-squid-game.md

 ### Healing Humanity

 Finally, we have Gi-hun and Il-nam pairing.
 We see Il-nam show signs of deteriorating mental faculties placing him in vulnerable position.
 The dynamic is very similar to Sang-woo and Ali.
 Sang-woo is Gi-hun's foil.
 They both act similar but have differing core beliefs of the world.
 Sang-woo acts for his own benefit and self-image.
 Gi-hun cares for other and takes action, often ill advised, for the benefits of others.
 That does not make Gi-hun a saint.
 He is also looking for ways to survive this game.
 Gi-hun takes advantage of Il-nam to escape his own death.
 The acting really sells this sequence as Gi-hun is visibly remorseful every time he cheats.
 This gives way to the highest emotional point of the episode where Il-nam confronts Gi-hun's betrayal.
 Gi-hun is crushed by guilt and it is Il-nam who gives the final marble in honor of their friendship.
+The moment hits hard when we realize humans can understand and empathize with each other because it allows for forgiveness.
+Il-nam saves Gi-hun from the guilt and allows Gi-hun's heart to heal.
 Friends can hurt each other and they can also reconcile past grievances.

 The marble games wrap up in that specific order in the episode.
 It starts at selfish betrayal end of the scale.
 It moves to the pragmatic middle.
 Then it goes to the selfless sacrifice.
 Finally the last is the lessons from the previous three.
 People have the capacity to betray and yet everyone can connect and forgive.
 The betrayer is jaded by the world and seeks to protect themselves.
 People can connect, understand, and forgive.
 The forgiven can heal their trust in humanity.